ammarahm-ed/react-native-actions-sheet/README.md

 Check out the [installation](https://rnas.vercel.app/installation) section of our docs for the detailed installation instructions.

+## Migrating from v0.7.0

+The new version of ActionSheet introduces some **breaking changes**.
+Please read through the [migration guide](https://rnas.vercel.app/guides/migrate) and take the necessary steps.

 ## Documentation

 Check out our dedicated documentation page for info about this library, API reference and more: [https://rnas.vercel.app](https://rnas.vercel.app)